Whitepaper

 PostHog

 PostHog is our observability tool.
-It captures detailed traces of the assistant as it runs, including the text of your messages and the tool calls Claude made.
-We use those traces to find and fix bugs during beta.
-This is the most data-sensitive third party in our stack today, and I want to be honest that the traces are not redacted yet.
-I plan to redact message content in production traces after beta.
-If this matters to you and you want it switched off for your account in the meantime, email me.
+It captures detailed traces of the assistant as it runs, including the text of your messages and the tool calls the model made.
+We use those traces to find and fix bugs.
+If you would rather we did not capture them for your account, email me and we will switch them off.

 Convex

-Convex is the database where your account, your messages, your saved addresses, and your encrypted Woolies token live.
-Convex encrypts data at rest on its own infrastructure as a baseline, and we add a second layer of AES-256-GCM encryption on top of the Woolies token specifically, using a key Convex does not hold.
+Convex is the database where your account, your messages, your saved addresses, and your encrypted store token live.
+Convex encrypts data at rest on its own infrastructure as a baseline.
+On top of that, we add a second layer of AES-256-GCM encryption to the store token specifically, using a key Convex does not hold.

 Vercel